tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Part_1.md

 *

 Half an hour later and I'd made it to Alex's house.
-Somehow I’d managed to stay calm on the way over.
-But, as soon as I reached Alex’s front door, I lost it.
+Somehow I’d managed to stay calm on the way over but, as soon as I reached Alex’s front door, I lost it.

 Me: “Alex!
 Let me in!”